-As the building has been heritage listed, actually giving it a name and erecting a sign was always going to prove problematic.
+As the building has been heritage listed, giving it a name and erecting a sign prove problematic to the owners.

 If you stop by the Ear Inn, be sure to look at our post on things to do in SoHo.

 15 East 7th Street in the East Village

 Perhaps McSorley's biggest claim to fame (besides being open so long) is the roster of customers which includes three United States presidents: Abraham Lincoln, Ulysses S. Grant, and Teddy Roosevelt.

 Consider the walls akin to a slowly growing onion that’s constantly drenched with ale of which two are available, the dark and the light.